Caldwell Evolution

 Step 2 – Inventory and Assess Your Tools

 Review all your tools, shovels, rakes and hoes.
 Are there any that are broken, rusted or beyond repair?
 Throw out the irreparable and fix what’s needed.
 Are there any that are redundant, never used and could use a better home with someone else?
 Keep only those tools that you know you will use.
+With an organized garden shed you will also be able to find them quickly and easily.

 Hang one shopping bag on another hook or nail to hold your digging and planting tools and a separate one for your garden gloves.
 Cloth grocery bags, made from recycled plastic bags and readily available in stores, are a great storage tool.
 Label with a permanent marker or bright fabric paint.
 An alternative to hanging gloves and hand tools is to repurpose a wooden wind rack as a tool rack.